If you want to build your blog audience, you’re going to have to get smarter with your content.

 Every piece of content you write needs a compelling introduction.
-The introduction is the portion that comes right after the headline (and sub-headline if you include it in your content).
+The introduction is the portion that comes right after the headline (and sub-headline if you include one in your content).
 Your introduction should contain at least one of your targeted keyword phrases, especially a long-tail keyword.

 However, it’s crucial to understand that modern SEO copywriting has gone beyond keyword targeting and placement.
 The best approach now is to write content that addresses keyword intent.
 You will learn about that later on…

 Before writing your content and again, before publishing it, use meta descriptions to help guide search engines.
 Meta descriptions help search engines and searchers understand what the topic is and why your targeted keywords and phrases keep appearing in the content.

 Moz noted that the meta description is the HTML attribute that provides a “concise explanation” to the search engines of your page’s content.
 The tag is enclosed with the <head> section </head> on your web page.
 This is the code sample:

 Google uses the meta description on your page as a snippet when people search for keywords that are relevant to your page.
 This snippet copy is what will determine whether or not you get clicks, no matter how highly you rank in the search results.

 For SEO purposes, the meta description should be 150 – 160 characters and usually appears like this in Google: